cyber-defence-campus/netgear_r6700v3_circled/docs/tracing.md

 [Symbolic Execution](./symbex.md)).
 ### How Hooking Works
 Hooking allows a specified **sequence of assembly instructions** (e.g. corresponding to a called function) not to be added to the trace.
-In consequence, these instructions will not be executed by the symbolic execution engine and have therefore no effect on the symbolic state.
-Typically, this is required for **scalability** reasons or to abstract away **environment interactions** (e.g. 3rd party libraries, inter-process communication, Kernel, device drivers, coprocessors, etc.).
+In consequence, these instructions will later on not be executed by the symbolic execution engine and have therefore no effect on the symbolic state.
+Typically, this is required to address **scalability** issues of symbolic execution or to abstract away **environment interactions** (e.g. 3rd party libraries, inter-process communication, Kernel, device drivers, coprocessors, etc.).
 #### Mode: Model
 ```
 [...]